davidpeach/Zet_old_2/src/2023/08/30/1693385086/lupo-static-site-generator/index.md

 ## Anatomy of a Lupo website

-The structure of a newly-initialize Lupo website project is as follows:
+The structure of a newly-initialized Lupo website project is as follows:

 ```
 .